Words by: John Gordon

 Check out our Beginner's Guide to the Countryside Code for more details.

 In England and Wales, it's the opposite.
 There is no right to camp in the wild without the express permission of the landowner.
 There are some areas where wild camping is fairly common.
-For example, in the Lake District and Snowdonia there are wide areas where the camping is generally accepted, providing reasonable precautions are taken, and campers must be out of sight of all roads and human habitation.
+For example, in the Lake District and Snowdonia, there are large areas where the camping is accepted, providing reasonable precautions are taken, and campers must be out of sight of all roads and human habitation.
 But it's still not a right.

 Dartmoor is a little different because you have a de facto right to camp and the national park does encourage responsible wild camping.
 See this useful Dartmoor camping guide.

 The advice is to camp high up, pitch late and strike camp early, and to definitely leave no trace.

 - Take care not to damage vegetation, especially at higher altitudes where it can be susceptible to human trampling.

 - Do not light fires on top of peaty soils and dry grass because of the risk of fire.